LuL-iu/591Project_Uni-Reality/README.md

 * [Contact](#contact)

 ## General info
 We started with exploring how photo processing application works.
-Then we decided to make our own processing application with our favourite filter and emoji library
+Then we decided to make our own processing application with our favorite filter and emoji library

 ## Setup
 Please open this application in 1920 * 1080 or higher resolution monitor

 ## Features
-List of features ready and TODOs for future development
+List of features ready
 * Select photo locally
 * Apply contrast filter, grey filter, and blur filter
 * Add Emoji